transcom/mymove-docs/README.md

 bash (curl -s https://raw.githubusercontent.com/trussworks/fresh-brew/main/fresh-press | psub)
 ```

-This command will install install Homebrew if you don't already have it, or update it
+This command will install Homebrew if you don't already have it, or update it
 if you already have it.
 It will also install or update `git` and the GitHub CLI,
 as well as the dependencies that are specific to this project, as defined in
 `fresh-brew.local` and `Brewfile.local`.
 Finally, it will launch the MilMove docs